RegisGraptin/zama-private-lending/README.md

 ## Smart contract

-First, you will need to defined some environment variable in the project.
+First, you will need to define some environment variable in the project.

 ```bash
 cd contracts/